30th of Jan 2022: Many .NET open-source have now migrated to GitHub Actions. I hence decided to include it in this post.

 - Create a GitHub release

 For my purpose I wanted anonymous users to have access to a read-only view.
-I initially selected AppVeyor as it seems to be the most popular choice for
+AppVeyor and GitHub Actions are the most popular choices for

 - Any developer can modify the build